By Lori MacVittie

 Today there are very few examples of “public only” cloud computing deployments.
 Even those that might at first appear to be “public only” such as a SaaS are not; those applications are ultimately integrated with systems and applications and, in many cases, infrastructure that still resides within the physical data center because the data housed in SaaS is only part of the big business picture.
 It needs to be correlated and integrated and analyzed and warehoused somewhere, and all that requires integration of some sort via APIs to pull the data out of the cloud and put it into systems internal to the data center where they can be used.

 Cloud bursting or cloud extension or cloud-what-have-you models that leverage cheaper compute and storage resources from public cloud providers require integration at the infrastructure layers.
-Using storage resources from the cloud as part of a larger tiering strategy mean that some piece of infrastructure – storage virtualization likely – is integrating those resources via an API.
+Using storage resources from the cloud as part of a larger tiering strategy means that some piece of infrastructure – storage virtualization likely – is integrating those resources via an API.
 Similarly, compute resources must be integrated – included – in architectures in the data center if they are used as part of a dynamic capacity extension strategy.
 That requires some integration via an API or infrastructure capable of natively managing those resources in public cloud environments (which, if we peer close enough, we’ll see is enabled via .. an API).

 Integration means including, to make part of the whole and to do so – hopefully – seamlessly and automatically.
 Even if an application is completely deployed in a public cloud computing environment it is almost a Heisenberg certainty that its data will be integrated back into some warehouse or application in the data center or that it will ultimately need to participate in some larger process that requires spanning both public cloud and private data center.
-Or the cloud-deployed application will become so critical to business that it must be managed in the same way as other business-critical applications – it must use corporate identity stores, it must be monitored and managed via existing enterprise application performance management systems, it must be integrated with the rest of the business and operations.
+Or the cloud-deployed application will become so critical to the business that it must be managed in the same way as other business-critical applications – it must use corporate identity stores, it must be monitored and managed via existing enterprise application performance management systems, it must be integrated with the rest of the business and operations.

 Which means infrastructure integration.
 Let’s hope we’ve learned enough from the trials and travails of enterprise integration that we get it (mostly) right the first time.
 I’d also suggest investing heavily in turkeys.
 Because if enterprise application integration required sacrificial chickens, we’re probably going to need something a bit bigger to meet the challenge of integration efforts that will span environments, models, and architectures.